How to Measure Call Abandon Rate

 2. The customer dials the right number but thinks they may have dialled a digit incorrectly and then hangs up and redials the same number to be on the safe side

-You can configure the threshold for short abandoned calls on most ACD systems, allowing you to then use a revised formula to measure Call Abandon Rate.
+You can configure the threshold for short abandoned calls on most ACD systems, allowing you to then use a revised formula to measure your call centre Call Abandon Rate.

-By using this formula and analysing your results, you can do a number of helpful things, including:
+By using a revised formula and analysing your results, you can do a number of helpful things, including:

 • Assess the effectiveness of your on-hold messaging